 The Granite Wonder - Machu Picchu

 Machu Picchu was a city located on the eastern slope of the Andes Mountain in Peru.
 The new wonder of the world is a classic example of Inca style.
 The Inca civilization chose the dry stone technique to build the structures of the city.
-The dry stone technique employs stones without using any mortar to bind them together.
-The dry stone structures are a unique art of construction which is characterised by its stability.
+The dry-stone technique employs stones without using any mortar to bind them together.
+The dry stone structures are a unique art of construction that is characterised by their stability.

 The Sandstone Wonder - Petra